CloudStrings/testing-sample-devops-agent-eks-workshop-with-GitOps/README.md

 ./fault-injection/rollback-catalog.sh
 ```

-**DevOps Agent Investigation Prompts:**
+**DevOps Agent Investigation Prompt:**

-Use these prompts when starting an investigation in the AWS DevOps Agent web app:
+Use this prompt when starting an investigation in the AWS DevOps Agent web app:

-> **Investigation Details:**
-> Investigate latency degradation in the Catalog microservice (Go) running in the `catalog` namespace.
-Users report slow product page loads.
-Analyze CloudWatch Container Insights and Prometheus metrics for p99 latency spikes in the catalog service.
-Correlate with CPU throttling metrics as CPU limits may have been reduced.
-Check application logs for timeout errors from dependent services (UI calling Catalog).
-Review X-Ray traces for the `/products` endpoint to identify where latency is introduced.
-Goal: Identify root cause of 300-500ms added latency and CPU resource constraints affecting Catalog service performance.

-> **Investigation Starting Point:**
-> Start by analyzing Prometheus metrics for the catalog namespace: `histogram_quantile(0.99, rate(http_request_duration_seconds_bucket{namespace="catalog"}[5m]))`.
-Check CloudWatch Container Insights for CPU throttling on catalog pods.
-Review X-Ray service map for latency between UI→Catalog calls.
-Examine pod resource limits via `kube_pod_container_resource_limits` metrics.
+> "The product pages are loading really slow.
+Can you check what's going on with the catalog service?"

 ---